 Do you think you may be suffering from a case of plantar warts?
 Have you been dealing with the pain and discomfort for a while?
 Are you ready to deal with those pesky bumps so that you can get back to your normal way of life?

-That’s where Premier Podiatry comes in.
+That’s where podiatry practice in New Jersey comes in.
 Dr. Velimir Petkov has years of experience helping patients like you live your best life.

-Contact us or book an appointment online to find out what it’s like to live without warts on your feet.
+Contact us in Clifton, NJ or Wayne, NJ to book an appointment online to find out what it’s like to live without warts on your feet.